Siunami/personal-site/_impressions/Research Questions.md

 What are the feelings I want people to experience?

 So where do stories come from?

-The many nights spent alone in a room asking why are they alive?

 So can a technology do this for ourselves?